All Episodes

 Israel withdrew from Lebanon in 2000 under the guarantee of a UN resolution that the border area would not be remilitarized.

-Uh the responsible agent of that guarantee is Kofi Annan.
+The responsible agent of that guarantee is Kofi Annan.

-Uh you know, it's it's I love these guys.
+You know, it's, I love these guys.

 I love all these guys because they contribute to our broad-based knowledge and intellect.

-A little bit more from this poll uh from the Harris people on the American public and their perceptions of weapons of mass destruction in Iraq.
+A little bit more from this poll from the Harris people on the American public and their perceptions of weapons of mass destruction in Iraq.

 The Harris poll also offered some positive feedback on Iraq.

-Seventy-two percent of respondents said that the Iraqi people are better off now than under Saddam's regime.
+72% of respondents said that the Iraqi people are better off now than under Saddam's regime, a figure similar to that of 2004 when it stood at 76%.

-Uh sixty-four percent say that Saddam had strong links with Al Qaeda, up from sixty-two percent in October of two thousand four.
+64% say that Saddam had strong links with al-Qaeda, up from 62% in October of 2004.

-Now, I don't know what you think of this is this is something that uh uh to me is remarkable in the sense that the drive-by media has made its living the past two or three years trying to create poll results that would be just the opposite of that.
+This is something that, to me, is remarkable in the sense that the drive-by media has made its living the past two or three years trying to create poll results that would be just the opposite of that.

-Um Washington Post today, Dana Milbank, fascinating story.
+Washington Post today, Dana Milbank, fascinating story.

 Everybody trying to figure out who this is.